This year’s Mud Day on June 29th saw about 500 attendees celebrating nature and play on a beautiful day in the Garden!

 ICG’s International Mud Day celebration is free (although all donations are appreciated), open to the public, and fun for all ages.
 Come early and help Ithaca Fire Department flood the Hands-on-Nature Anarchy Zone, and then stay for slipping, sliding, tossing, stirring, building, and painting.
 It’s a muddy good time!

 International Mud Day started in 2008 in Nepal and Australia.
 Today it is celebrated by thousands of children in dozens of countries worldwide as a chance to celebrate nature and the great outdoors by getting muddy.
 At the Hands-on-Nature Anarchy Zone, International Mud Day continues to draw together people and the outdoors.

 This event is made possible in part by a grant from the Tompkins County Tourism Program and through our ongoing partnership with U.S. Fish & Wildlife Service.

-For an in-depth look at the muddy fun, take a look at our 2018 Mud Day photo album.
+For an in-depth look at the muddy fun, take a look at our 2019 Mud Day photo album.
 You can also view photos from past Mud Day events by photographers from USFWS and our own photographers in our photo albums: 2018 Mud Day photo album, 2017 Mud Day photo album, 2016 Mud Day photo album, and 2015 Mud Day photo album.

 International Mud Day Cultural Connections